-- (a) Representations and Warranties.
+(a) Representations and Warranties.
 Each of the representations and warranties of the Company contained in this Agreement that is qualified by reference to a Company Material Adverse Effect shall be true and correct as of the Effective Time, as though made on and as of the Effective Time, except that those such representations and warranties that address matters only as of a particular date shall remain true and correct as of such date.
-Each of the representations and warranties of the Company contained in this Agreement that is not qualified by reference to a Company Material Adverse Effect shall be true and correct as of the Effective Time, as though made on and as of the Effective Time, except that those such representations and warranties that address matters only as of a particular date shall remain true and correct as of such date, except in each case where the failure to be so true and correct would not have a Company Material Adverse Effect.
-Parent shall have received a certificate of an officer of the Company to these effects. - (b) Agreements and Covenants.
-The Company shall have performed or complied in all material respects with all agreements and covenants required by this Agreement to be performed or complied with by it on or prior to the Effective Time, and Parent shall have received a certificate of an officer of the Company to that effect. - (c) Tax Opinions.
+Each of the representations and warranties of the Company Material Adverse Effect shall be true and correct as of such date.
+Each of the representations and warranties of the Company Contained in this Agreement that is not qualified by reference to a Company Material Adverse Effect shall be true and correct as of the Effective Time, as though made on and as of the Effective Time, except that those such representations and warranties that address matters only as of a particular date shall remain true and correct as of such date, except in each case where the failure to be so true and correct would not have a Company Material Adverse Effect.
+Parent shall have received a certificate of an officer of the Company to these effects.

+(b) Agreements and Covenants.
+The Company shall have performed or complied in all material respects with all agreements and covenants required by this Agreement to be performed or complied with by it on or prior to the Effective Time, and Parent shall have received a certificate of an officer of the Company to that effect.

+(c) Tax Opinions.
 Parent shall have received the opinion of Weil, Gotshal & Manges LLP, in form and substance reasonably satisfactory to Parent, to the effect that the Merger will be treated for federal income tax purposes as a reorganization qualifying under the provisions of Section 368(a) of the Code and that each of Parent, Merger Sub and the Company will be a party to the reorganization within the meaning of Section 368(b) of the Code.
 In rendering such opinion, counsel may require and rely upon representations contained in certificates of officers of the Company, Parent, Merger Sub and CBSBI, as the case may be.